lese66/mtf/README.md

 **Author:**  *Luis Samaniego*

-The source and file structure has been written based on the original code developed by Norman Koren.
-The author acknowledge the use of ChatGPN to easy the transcription and simplification of the code from MathLab to Python.
-The author added new functionalities, documentation and improve readability.
+The source and file structure are based on the original code developed by Norman Koren.
+The author acknowledges the use of ChatGPT to facilitate the transcription and simplification of the code from MATLAB to Python.
+Additionally, the author has introduced new functionalities, enhanced documentation, and improved readability.

 ## Install